About me

 Projects on understanding air-sea interactions in the Indian Ocean and their relationship with Monsoon Rain, both from Atmospheric Sciences and Oceanography perspectives.

-As an enthusiast of hands-on teaching experiences, I enjoy finding creative ways for teaching oceanography, such as exploring ocean circulation theory using rotating tanks or running idealized numerical simulations.
+As an enthusiast of hands-on teaching experiences, I enjoy finding creative ways for teaching ocean and environmental sciences, such as exploring theory using lab experiments, analyzing real-world examples or running idealized numerical simulations.